Monotonicity and Competitive Equilibrium in Cake-cutting: The Leximin-optimal rules

 In Example \ref{exm:leximin}, in case of the absolute-leximin-optimal division, Carl is absolutely-richer than Alice and Bob, and indeed his share is worthless for both of them.

 Suppose $X$ is an old division and $Y$ is a new division of the same cake.
-We say that an agent $i$ \emph{conceded a slice} to agent $j$ if there is a positive slice that belonged to agent $i$ in $X$ and belongs to agent $j$ in $Y$ (in other words, $X_i\cap Y_j$ has a positive Lebesgue-measure).
+We say that an agent $i$ \emph{conceded a slice} to agent $j$ if there is a positive slice that belonged to agent $i$ in $X$ and belongs to agent $j$ in $Y$ (in other words, $X_i\cap Y_j$ has a positive value to at least one agent in $N$).
 If $X$ and $Y$ are both absolute/relative-leximin-optimal, then by Pareto-optimality, $X_i\cap Y_j$ has positive value to both the agent who concedes the slice ($i$) and the recipient ($j$).
 Hence, we have the following corollary of Lemma \ref{lemma:richer-holds-worthless}, which is true both for relative- and absolute-values:

 \begin{corollary} Let $X$ and $Y$ be two leximin-optimal divisions.
 If, when switching from $X$ to $Y$, agent $i$ conceded a slice to agent $j$, then in division $X$, agent $i$ is weakly-poorer than $j$, and in division $Y$, agent $i$ is weakly-richer than $j$. \end{corollary}